saltyorg/docs/docs/saltbox/install/install.md

     That's an eight-step process that is mostly copy-paste commands.
 When you have completed it, come back here.

-    That eight-step process will create three shared drives, 300 service accounts, and will configure rclone for you.
+    That eight-step process will create seven shared drives, 300 service accounts, and will configure rclone for you.

     This should be enough capacity for quite a while for most users.